AAndyProgram/SCrawler/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
+1. Profile URL:
-1. Do something
+2. Do something
-2. See error
+3. See error

 **Log data**
 If the program log contains any data.